himelmallick/DataScienceWorkshops/README.md

-# OmicsDataScienceWorkshop
+# DataScienceWorkshops

-This repository contains self-paced tutorials related to the short course ‘Omics Data Science,’ offered by the Mallick Lab, Cornell University.
+This repository contains teaching materials for data science workshops and short courses offered by the Mallick Lab at Cornell University.

+# Past Workshops:

+GWU 2021
+SDSU 2022
+JSM 2023

 # Next Workshop: